uvmetal/neo-halite/README.md

 The server tightly integrates with neo-one providing API routes to control a neo-one instance: starting, stopping, status, and network data like contracts, events, accounts, blocks, transactions, etc are available.

-For status and planning of the server component please see: (Server README.md)[/server/README.md]
+For status and planning of the server component please see: [Server README.md](/server/README.md)

 ### Client